SFDO-Tooling/CumulusCI/docs/intro.rst

 Why Is It Called CumulusCI?
 ---------------------------

-Before there was the toolset that we know today as CumulusCI, there was a product that would go on to become Nonprofit Success Pack (NPSP).
+Before there was the toolset known today as CumulusCI, there was a product that would go on to become Nonprofit Success Pack (NPSP).
 This product had the code name Cumulus.
-Early on, we created our own continuous integration (CI) tools for the Cumulus product.
+Early on, continuous integration (CI) tools were created for the Cumulus product.
 This tooling expanded in scope and scale to eventually become CumulusCI.
 Even though it's used for much more than CI, and for many more products than just NPSP, the name has stuck.

 Follow a Trailhead Tutorial to Get Set Up
 -----------------------------------------

-For anyone new to CumulusCI, we recommend starting with `Build Applications with CumulusCI <https://trailhead.salesforce.com/en/content/learn/trails/build-applications-with-cumulusci>`_ on Trailhead.
+For anyone new to CumulusCI, get started with `Build Applications with CumulusCI <https://trailhead.salesforce.com/en/content/learn/trails/build-applications-with-cumulusci>`_ on Trailhead.
 This trail walks through an example of building an extensible app for food banks, and shows you how to set up an environment with CumulusCI.

 If you already have the Salesforce CLI installed and configured, installing CumulusCI for use across any project is a one-time process that takes 5-10 minutes.